nosas/blog/toonvision/classification/article.md

 The model's best run (#99) can be seen plotted below.
 It overfits to the training data after 9 epochs - see the validation loss increase.
-Futhermore, the model memorizes the dataset after 13 epochs - see the training accuracy plateau at 100% accuracy.
+Furthermore, the model memorizes the dataset after 13 epochs - see the training accuracy plateau at 100% accuracy.

 There are four tell-tale signs of overfitting in the plots below: